How to Get To Cabbage Key - Florida Day Trip by Boat

 Cabbage Key is a unique Florida day trip and a great way to get an exceptional cheeseburger on an island.
 Cabbage Key Florida is a remote island in the Gulf of Mexico.

 Since it is an island, the only way to access Cabbage Key is by boat!
 That is half the fun of your Florida day trip – discovering how to get to get to Cabbage Key Florida.

-Just south of Punta Gorda is a road off I-75 called Pine Island Road.
-This leads to an Island (surprisingly called Pine Island!) that has towns like Matlacha, Bokeelia and St. Mary’s (where the Ragged Ass Saloon is located), but our destination would be a dock at Pineland Marina that would lead us to Cabbage Key which can only be reached by boat.
+Just south of Punta Gorda, Florida is a road off the interstate highway I-75 called Pine Island Road (known also as Route 78).
+The road leads to an Island (surprisingly called Pine Island!) that has towns like Matlacha, Bokeelia, and St. Mary’s (where one of Florida’s best dive bars, Ragged Ass Saloon, is located).

-A Florida road trip to Pine Island is about a two-hour drive from Clearwater or Tampa, Florida.
+A Florida day trip to Pine Island and the Cabbage Key Inn is about a two-hour drive from Clearwater or Tampa, Florida.
 The day trip from Orlando would be about 3 hours.
-A day trip from Fort Myers would be about an hour.
+A day trip from Naples would be about an hour.

 Florida Travel Blog features many Florida day trips to unique islands.
 Below are some suggestions for future island day trips in Florida.